NRCan/statisticalprofile-datasets/README.md

 ## About the Datasets

 The datasets provided here are curated for use with the **Statistical Profile** website.
-The data is collected from a varity of sources such as NFD, Statistics Canada, etc. The data is then processed using Alteryx, a data analytics and visualization platform, and exported as CSVs.
+The data is collected from a variety of sources such as NFD, Statistics Canada, etc. The data is then processed using Alteryx, a data analytics and visualization platform, and exported as CSVs.

 ## Folder Structure